ecker-lab/modeonet/README.md

 ![ModeONet](./docs/overview_figure.jpg)

-This is the repo with code for the *Predicting Eigenmode Decompositions in Vibroacoustic Systems* paper (Link to pdf, to be added).
+This is the repo with code for the *Predicting Eigenmode Decompositions in Vibroacoustic Systems* paper available on [openreview](https://openreview.net/forum?id=8KwIJIrHBt).
 The **ModeONet** uses the mode superposition to predict the velocity field of vibrating plate with a indentation pattern.
 It learns both the structure-dependent mode shapes and the frequency-dependent coefficients required to reconstruct the system’s velocity field.